Skip to main content

 City of Hamilton - April 22, 2021

-Ombudsman Report Investigation into a complaint about a meeting held by the Lesbian, Gay, Bisexual, Transgender and Queer Advisory Committee for the City of Hamilton on October 20, 2020 Paul Dubé Ombudsman of Ontario April 2021 Investigation into a complaint about a meeting held by the LGBTQ …
+Ombudsman Report Investigation into a complaint about a meeting held by the Lesbian, Gay, Bisexual, Transgender and Queer Advisory Committee for the City of Hamilton on October 20, 2020 Paul Dubé Ombudsman of Ontario April 2021 Complaint 1 My Office received a complaint that the Lesbian, Gay, …

 Body